 Thess true- and false-color images of Kazakhstan reveal scattered fires (red dots) burning over an already widely burned landscape.
-Fires, probably agricultural in nature, have burned in the region on and off all summer long, and have left their dark marks all across the landscape.
+Also Fires, probably agricultural in nature, have burned in the region on and off all summer long, and have left their dark marks all across the landscape.

 The regular, geometric shape of these burn scars is a sure sign that they are human-caused.
-Also are probably the result of numerous small farmers using fire to clear land for farming or to regenerate pasture for grazing animals.
+Also are probably the result of numerous small farmers using fire to clear.
+Therefore the land for farming or to regenerate pasture for grazing animals.
 Other larger, more irregular burn scars are visible control.

-In areas of already low vegetation (this region receives less than 14 inches of rainfall a year) it can sometimes be hard to distinguish burned areas from naturally bare soil or low vegetation.
+In areas of already low vegetation. (this region receives less than 14 inches of rainfall a year) And it can sometimes be hard to distinguish burned areas from naturally bare soil or low vegetation.
 In these cases, false-color image analysis can be useful.
 In the false-color images, naturally bare soil is pinkish, vegetation is green, burned areas are deep reddish brown, and water is dark blue or black.

 These images were acquired by the Moderate Resolution Imaging Spectroradiometer on the Aqua satellite on October 22, 2002.